 However, as history sadly proved, the United States has a long way ahead to solve its current water crisis and fix the water issues occurring in this day and age.

-These are merely the top six of the most polluted rivers in the world.
+These are merely the top nine of the most polluted rivers in the world.
 The sad truth is that the world knows of many others following closely behind in their footsteps.
 Growing human populations and limited industrial monitoring are often the culprits.
 The silver lining is that environmental groups are taking notice and advocating for drastic changes.
 But could it be too little too late?